proximax-foundry/simple-uploader/README.md

 # Requirements
 - Only run on Linux
-- Make sure ProximaX IPFS (or IPFS distro) is running (ipfs daemon)
+- Make sure ProximaX IPFS (or IPFS distro) is running (proximax daemon)
 - Java 1.8
 - NEM Account with at least 5xems (each run costs 1.80xems approx).